mattlub/giphy-tv/README.md

 I love gifs, randomness, and using good API's.
 This project seemed only natural.

 ### Current Stage
 It functions basically and looks quite nice.
-Gotta slicken the functionality though.

 ### Planned improvements/further ideas
 - [ ] responsive (v. important)